Uko/QualityAssistant/README.md

 ![nautilus demo](graphics/readmeImages/nautilusDemo.png)

 ###Critics Details

-Clicking on the critic text will highlight the part of problematic code (if possible).
+If possible, the critic text will be prefixed with the _name_ of the faulty part (variable, message, method, etc…).
+These prefixes as well as **source code highlights** are **not implemented** for many critics, although it is possible to do it.
+If you will find such a case, please report it here: https://github.com/Uko/Renraku/issues.

 ####Severity levels
 There are 3 severity levels of critics that are displayed at the left side of the list: